MicrosoftDocs/well-architected/well-architected/operational-excellence/emergency-response.md

 - **Improvements to the workload.** The incident might expose a vulnerability in the workload that must be addressed as a permanent remediation.

+## Considerations

+An overly aggressive response strategy can lead to false alarms or unnecessary escalations.

+Similarly, aggressively implementing automatic scaling or other self-healing actions to respond to threshold breaches can lead to unnecessary expenditures and management burden.
+You might not know the exact thresholds to set for alerting and automatic actions like scaling.
+Perform testing in lower environments and in production to help you determine the right thresholds for your requirements.

 ## Azure facilitation

 [Azure Monitor](/azure/azure-monitor/overview) is a comprehensive solution for collecting, analyzing, and responding to monitoring data from cloud and on-premises environments.
 It includes a robust alerting platform that you can configure for [automatic notifications and other actions](/azure/azure-monitor/alerts/action-groups), like automatic scaling and other self-healing mechanisms.